 Error send rate

 Error process rate

 Events that Raygun actually processed for your application after the removal of events that matched all inbound filters and permanently ignored error groups.

-- Your application sends 100 errors per minute to Raygun's API (your error send rate)
+- Your application sends 100 errors per minute to Raygun's API before inbound filters and permanently ignored error groups are applied.
+This is your error send rate.

 The error chart you see on the Crash Reporting dashboard is your error process rate.

 We use your average error process rate over the past 24 hours to determine your spike protection errors per minute limit, and detect when a spike occurs.
 We use the following calculation:

 maximum (50, 5 x average per minute error process rate over the past 24 hours)